-The majority of students earn all of the necessary credits for the Ontario Secondary School Diploma through a regular day school program.
-Under certain circumstances a student may be granted permission to take an online course.
-This alternative is only applicable when:
+Most students earn all necessary credits for the Ontario Secondary School Diploma through a regular day school program.
+As per Ministry document PPM167- students who enter high school in 2020 or later are required to take 2 courses via eLearning.
+Follow the link for more information: Policy Memo 167- eLearning requirement

+Under certain circumstances a student may be granted permission to take additional online course.
+This alternative is applicable when:

-- (1) the course is not offered all year in the day school program, - (2) the course does not fit into the student's timetable, (3) the course is the last one needed for graduation, - (4) the student maintains a full course load at day school and is passing all courses on his/her timetable.
+- (1) the course is not offered all year in the day school program, - (2) the course does not fit into the student's timetable, - (3) the course is the last one needed for graduation, - (4) the student maintains a full course load at day school and is passing all courses on his/her timetable.